Krnsko: Transport

 The I/16 road, which connects the D10 motorway with Mělník, briefly crosses the municipality.

 Krnsko is located on the railway line Prague–Mladá Boleslav.

 Sights

-The railway bridge in Krnsko, Stránovský viaduct, was built in 1924 and has been protected as a technical monument.
+The railway bridge in Krnsko called Stránovský viadukt was built in 1924 and has been protected as a technical monument.
 The length of the bridge is 152 m and the maximum height above the lowest point of the bridge is up to 27 m.